kimmoahokas/appointments/deploying.md

 # Deploying Tuija #

-These instructions are tested on Ubuntu 12.04.3 LTS, for other distributions you need modify some parts.
+These instructions are tested on Ubuntu 12.04.3 LTS, for other distributions you need to modify some parts.

 1. Add repositories (Tuija needs cutting edge software):